 Apple pie is an American classic, especially during the fall holidays.
 We wanted to take those nostalgic flavors and give them a twist with spicy ginger and a crumbly Seednola topping.

-- Preheat the oven to 350℉ and prepare a 9 inch pie plate by greasing the bottom and sides with butter.
+Preheat the oven to 350 degrees and prepare a 9-inch pie plate by greasing the bottom and sides with butter.

-- Peel the apples and slice thin.
-Add butter and apples to a large skillet and sauté over medium for 5-6 minutes or until apples begin to soften.
-Add cinnamon, ginger nutmeg, and sea salt and cook 3-4 minutes.
+Peel the apples and slice thin.
+Add butter and apples to a large skillet and saute over medium for 5 to 6 minutes or until apples begin to soften.
+Add cinnamon, ginger, nutmeg, and sea salt and cook 3 to 4 minutes.
 Add lemon juice and maple syrup and stir.
-Then add flour and cook for 2-3 more minutes until sauce has thickened and apples are soft.
+Then add flour and cook for 2 to 3 more minutes until sauce has thickened and apples are soft.

 Unwrap the 5-6 apple ginger bars and break into pieces.
 Evenly distribute bars over apple filling.